wilmoore/php-version/README.md

 This _IS_ for you if
 ----------------------------

+- You are not satisifed with installers *AMP in the name.
-- You compile multiple versions (or download pre-comiled binaries) of PHP on Linux or Mac.
+- You [compile multiple versions][php-build] of PHP on Linux or Mac.
+- You download [pre-compiled PHP binaries for Windows][windows-bin] ([coming soon][windows-port]).
 - You are not happy that the default PHP installation sprays a bunch of seemingly random files across your filesystem.

 This is _NOT_ for you if
 ----------------------------

-- You dig installers named *AMP.
+- You dig installers with *AMP in the name.
 - You think the command-line is stupid and hard.
 - You are 100% sure you will only ever need a single global version of PHP installed at once.